The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 If you’re flying, make sure you have all your luggage and carry-ons, including necessary documents and personal items that you want to keep with you for the trip.
 And, of course, get to the airport with plenty of time to spare!

-Moving with PODS ensures you get entitlements that are equal to 100 percent of what it would cost to have a full-service move through the military.
+PPM entitlements are equal to 100 percent of what it would cost the military to move you with a full-service moving company.

 Comments